Skip to main content

 Myths about community cats header 1

 Trap-Neuter-Vaccinate-Return is the only proven method that is both humane and effective at controlling the feral cat population.
-Each cat that goes through the program is humanely trapped, vaccinated, spayed or neutered, then returned back to the area where it was trapped.
+Each cat is humanely trapped, vaccinated, spayed or neutered, then returned back to the area where it was trapped.
 TNVR is effective at reducing the “nuisance ” behaviors associated with large groups of cats, some of those being fighting, yowling, spraying, and of course having up to 3 litters a year!

 Research has proven that old methods of catching and removing cats, either by relocating or euthanasia, only increases the number of cats over time.
 When a cat’s territory is vacated it frees up resources for other cats to take advantage of, regardless of whether cat food is provided or not.
 When cats are sterilized, vaccinated, and returned, they effectively hold or defend their territory so more cats can’t move in.
 This in turn stabilizes the area’s population and makes for healthier, better-off cats.